 - Run a test print.
 Play with different printer settings until you find the one that works best for you.
 Print on different types of paper.
 How will your printer feed on different types of paper?
 Will some types create paper jams?
 Also, print on different paper colors.
 Does your invitation look better when printed on white or cream stock?

-– Print test cards on ‘Draft’ or ‘Fast’ setting – saves ink and money.
+- Print test cards on ‘Draft’ or ‘Fast’ setting – this will save you ink and money.

 - Purchase extra printer ink.
 You don’t want to print half of your invitations and then realize that you have to run to the store to get more ink.